grouparoo/grouparoo/documents/deployment/aws-and-k8s.md

 ## Getting Started

 We will be deploying a docker image for our Grouparoo application to AWS.
 We will Elastic Kubernetes Service (EKS) to manage our deployments.
-Our Grouparoo instances will be connecting to a Amazon Aurora database (postgres) and a Redis cluster managed by Amazon Elasticashe.
+Our Grouparoo instances will be connecting to a Amazon Aurora database (Postgres) and a Redis cluster managed by Amazon Elasticashe.

 ## Creating the Application